 London & St. Thomas Association of REALTORS®

-According to a recent study1 by Altus Group, an average housing transaction in Ontario generates approximately $77,420 in spin-off spending within three years from the date of purchase.
-These expenses include legal fees, moving costs, furniture acquisitions, and home improvement expenses, as well as some other charges.
+According to a recent study1 by Altus Group, an average housing transaction in Ontario generated an average of $88,966 in spin-off spending per transaction from 2020 to 2022.
+These expenses include legal fees, appraisers, moving costs, new appliances, and home renovation expenses.

 Board & Association Information